-- Provide opioid specific treatment and recovery support services to individuals with an Opioid Use Disorder (OUD).
+- Provide opioid specific treatment and recovery support services to individuals with an OUD.
 Treatment services will include access to all federally approved MAT medications.

 - Support Idaho’s treatment providers by the distribution of free SUD educational and treatment materials through the Boise State University RADAR Center and by funding Project ECHO Idaho sessions, a virtual educational resource that empowers healthcare professionals in the treatment of OUD.